CogniSeeker/SubjectsCTU/README.md

 # CTU FEL CyR (Cybernetics and Robotics) projects
 Here I publish my projects from different subjects at Czech Technical University.
 Each folder corresponds to a different subject I've studied and focuses on a specific topic.
 Feel free to browse, use, and contribute.

-**Disclaimer:** If you are a student at CTU, here is a friendly warning: these notes and code snippets are great for learning, but should be handled carefully.
-Copying can lead to serious academic consequences.
-Use responsibly and keep your grades safe.
-You’ve been warned.
+## DISCLAIMER

+This repository contains educational materials and code examples intended solely for learning and reference purposes.
+For CTU students:

+- These materials should be used ONLY as a source of inspiration and to better understand concepts
+- Direct copying of code or solutions constitutes academic misconduct and may result in serious consequences
+- All work submitted must be your OWN original work
+- If you're unsure about proper citation or use of these materials, consult your instructor

+Use these resources responsibly to support your learning while maintaining academic integrity.
+Keep your grades safe, you have been warned.

 ## ALP (Algorithms and Programming)
 This course focused on implementing various algorithms and programming challenges using Python.
 The projects include working with sequences, RSA encryption, BFS algorithms, finding the closest point and circumference, solutions for Tic-Tac-Toe strategies, and Ubongo figure placements.
 You will also find an implemented player for a TRAX game as the semestral project.